jameshfisher/jameshfisher.com/_posts/2017-04-02-sequencing-markets.md

 ---
 title: What is 'sequencing markets'?
 tags: []
+summary: >-
+  A strategy for growing a product by starting with an extremely specific target market and gradually expanding to broader markets.
 ---

 "Sequencing markets" is a strategy for growing a product.
 Begin with an extremely specific target market, and capture this before expanding.
 Here's my current market sequence plan for Vidrio: